Former Google/Facebook/Mozilla Employees Will Fight Addictive Technologies - Slashdot

 The group's co-founder, a former Google design ethicist, told Quartz that tech companies "profit by drilling into our brains to pull the attention out of it, by using persuasion techniques to keep [us] hooked."
 And the group's web page argues that "What began as a race to monetize our attention is now eroding the pillars of our society: mental health, democracy, social relationships, and our children."

-Re: You helped create it (Score:1)
+Re: You helped create it (Score:2)

 This is more BS social justice warrior stuff.
 Who gets to say how people spend their time anyway?
 If people use these technologies a lot, it's because they want to.
 Who are we or they to criticize?
 If they want to use the technologies less, they are free to do so.